st0012/GSOC/README.md

 - Inspect every files' path in the `app/views` folder.
 - Inspect application's routes, which is very convenient for getting their `name` and `prefix`.

-I think the second approach might be better than the first one.
-But I can't get some templates' path using this way, like `layouts/application.html.erb` since there won't be any route for it.
+~~I think the second approach might be better than the first one.
+But I can't get some templates' path using this way, like `layouts/application.html.erb` since there won't be any route for it.~~

+**Update**: After some experiments, I think it would be better to use the first approach.
+Because it's very difficult to find layouts or partials through routes.

 #### 2. Create `PathSet` instance and resolvers